 Kirid dupes the Emperor

-When the emperor found out that he had been tricked he ordered the humans who have managed to escaped’s extermination.
-Though the Guardian was able to complete its mission and save countless worlds from the Arides plants unfortunately their ship is destroyed by the Daleks.
+When the emperor found out that he had been tricked he ordered the humans who have managed to escape’s extermination.
+Though the Guardian was able to complete its mission and save countless worlds from the Arides plants unfortunately their ship was destroyed by the Daleks.